Reliable Cellular Automata with Self-Organization: Results for the finite space

-The above theorem strengthens the result of ~\cite{Gacs1dim86} by eliminating the need for the decoding of the computation result: we just have to look in the right place for it.
-In two dimensions such a construction was given in ~\cite{Gacs2dim89}.
-The time redundancy in that paper is $O(\log^{2+\dg}(NL))$ where $N,L$ are the upper bounds on the space and time requirements of the computation.
-We believe that this two-dimensional time redundancy can be reduced to $\log^{1+\dg}(NL)$.
+The above theorem strengthens the result of~\cite{Gacs1dim86} in some ways. \begin{itemize} \item The need for the decoding of the computation result is eliminated: it appears in the same place as in \( \zeta \), due to an economical encoding. \item The encoding of the input depends only on the input, not on the size of the computation.
+This is achieved by lifting, as indicated after Theorem~\ref{thm:1dim.nonerg}. \end{itemize}